Bullah Ki Jaana

+Bulleya Ki Jaana ([bʊ'l(ɦ)jaː kiː d͡ʒaːɳaː] is a kafi poem written by Punjabi Sufi poet and philosopher Bulleh Shah.
+It is one of the most popular of his kafis, incorporating religious, philosophical, and humanist aspects.

 In the 1990s Junoon, a rock band from Pakistan, rendered "Bullah Ki Jaana".
 In 2005, Rabbi Shergill's rock/fusion version of Bullah Ki Jaana became a chart-topper in India and Pakistan.
 The Wadali Brothers, a Punjabi Sufi group from India, have also released a version of "Bullah Ki Jaana" on their album Aa Mil Yaar...
 Call of the Beloved.
 Another version was performed by Lakhwinder Wadali and entitled Bullah.
 The poem was also rendered by Arieb Azhar in his debut album "Wajj".
 A version was released in 2010 by Shahbaz Khan under the label of Fire Records (Pakistan).